Carlyon Bay beaches pre-2004

 The developer claims public access will continue - CBW says this would be permissive access and therefore could be denied at any time.

 In fact within a few weeks of planning permission being granted, our views were borne out by a rash of new signs near the existing public right of way from Beach Road down the access road and across the Coliseum site.
 This right of way had been finally been re-opened in February 2010, six years after the route was blocked with fences and barriers.
-(More detail on this Public Right of Way).
-It has been used by the public for decades and was officially recognised as a public right of way after a long campaign by local footpath campaigners.
-Now the new signs make the route look as though it is only to be used with the developer's permission and act as a psychological deterrent to the public - who in fact have every right to walk down that route without anyone's permission.
+(More detail on this Public Right of Way).It has been used by the public for decades and was officially recognised as a public right of way after a long campaign by local footpath campaigners.
+The new signs made the route look as though it is only to be used with the developer's permission and acted as a psychological deterrent to the public - who in fact have every right to walk down that route without anyone's permission.

 New sign August 2011